0xC0000054/sc4-assign-building-styles/README.md

 ## SC4AssignBuildingStyles.ini

-This configuration file provides an alternative to specifying arguments on the command line.
+This configuration file provides an alternative to specifying options on the command line.
 The command line arguments will override the options set in the INI file if both are configured.

 ## License